From Perfunctory Transfer to Transformative Experience

-The funeral consumers I meet aren't excessively distressed by today's funerals costs.
+The funeral consumers I meet aren't excessively distressed by today's funeral costs.
 More frequently, they are infuriated by the insensitive way funeral firm personnel, in the presence of family, transfer the dead to the funeral home from the beds they died in.
 "Then these two men in dark suits walked in, suggested we might want to leave the room, and we heard the zipping of a bag.
 Then they left.
 It felt like they were in a hurry to get to an appointment, or something."
 You yourself have heard this complaint.
 Funeral home transfer teams can bow and offer condolences until they're blue in the face, but if they can't manage a compassionate, careful collection of a deceased person from the room he or she recently died in with grieving family members looking on, they have botched the funeral, and the funeral home's owner might spend the next three days trying to redeem the whole firm.

 It is hard for such a loaded exchange to look as good or seem as smooth as anyone might desire.
 But the honesty and transparency of the moment is critical.
 Detaching medical equipment from the body, quickly reaching to support limbs that might hang down and look a little frightening in order to get the deceased person onto the funeral home's stretcher--all of those moments in the presence of family can be painfully awkward for the funeral home's hard-working (sometimes up-all-night) trade service or transfer team.
 In essence, this is a changing of the guard.